nmonatja/assignment2/DataAccess/README.md

 	just fill out the parameters you want to update, leave others null and they will not be overwritten

 	remove() returns true if the item was sucessfully removed

+You can compile this code by doing:

+	javac Inventory.java SeedInventory.java InventoryItem.java SeedItem.java DbItem.java Test.java

+And then run Test via the command line:

+	java -cp .:[FULL PATH TO MYSQL JAR]/mysql-connector-java-5.1.38/mysql-connector-java-5.1.38-bin.jar Test

+But I am going to package everything up into a jar that you can import into NetBeans when I'm done.